WSU College of Nursing Simulation Lab

 Human Nutrition 34 Sports nutrition not acceptable.

-Introduction to Sociology34Other social science courses may work as well.
+Introduction to Sociology/Social Problems 34Other social science courses, diversity courses, or medical communication courses may work as well.
 Please contact an advisor to review options if you have not taken a sociology course.

 Introduction to Psychology 34